 Early Start

-Historically, Early Start kicks off with the Annual North Carolina Biosciences Collaborative Symposium (typically last week in July), where the new BioCoRE Scholars are introduced to the scientific community.
-Scholars then engage in laboratory research, community building activities, and career development activities to facilitate a smooth transition to Graduate School.
+Historically, Early Start kicks off with the Annual North Carolina Biosciences Collaborative Symposium (early August), where the new BioCoRE Scholars are introduced to the scientific community.
+Scholars then engage in laboratory research, community-building activities, and career development activities to facilitate a smooth transition to Graduate School.
 BioCoRE works closely with all involved graduate programs to make sure we complement orientation and other activities of the graduate programs.

 Finding a research lab for Early Start

 Many departments/programs utilize rotations in the first year – in this case, you will communicate with your Director of Graduate Studies as you find a lab of interest.
-As a BioCoRE Graduate Scholar you will either do an extended first rotation (August through part of the fall semester) or a separate rotation only for the month of August.
-If you applied to enter a specific lab, you will need permission from the lab mentor to begin in August.
+As a BioCoRE Graduate Scholar, you will either do an extended first rotation (early August through part of the fall semester) or a separate rotation only for August.
+If you apply to enter a specific lab, you will need permission from the lab mentor to begin in early August.

 What do students do in Early Start?